qbee-io/qbee-ci-cd-example/README.md

 This will hopefully get you started with CI/CD using GitLab and qbee.
 For questions please feel free to take contact.

-There is also an example for Github here:
+See also here for a Github blog post.

 https://qbee.io/misc/building-and-provisioning-deb-packages-via-ci-cd/